 Adjust data output speed in USB-HID.
-Selecting shorter time will make output faster, but depend on host system, outputting all character may fail.
+Selecting shorter time will make output faster, but depending on the host system, outputting all characters may fail.

-To enable this setting, reboot is necessary after saving the setting.
+To enable this setting, reboot after saving the setting.

 USB-HID Data Transfer Interval Command